nglmercer/yeplayer/README.md

-# YTPlayer Documentation
+# yeplayer Documentation

-Welcome to the **YTPlayer** documentation.
-This library provides a highly customizable, YouTube-like video player experience for the web.
+Welcome to the **yeplayer** documentation.
+This library provides a highly customizable, video player experience for the web.

 ## Quick Links